MRT Line 3 (Metro Manila): Fares and ticketing

-The line, like all other lines in Metro Manila, uses a distance-based fare structure, with fares ranging from 13 to 28 pesos (29 to 63 U.S. cents), depending on the destination.
-Commuters who ride the line are charged ₱13 for the first two stations, ₱16 for 3–4 stations, ₱20 for 5–7 stations, ₱24 for 8–10 stations and ₱28 for 11 stations or the entire line.
+The line, like all other lines in Metro Manila, uses a distance-based fare structure, with fares ranging from 13 to 28 pesos (24 to 51 U.S. cents), depending on the destination.
+Commuters who ride the line are charged ₱13 ($) for the first two stations, ₱16 ($) for 3–4 stations, ₱20 ($) for 5–7 stations, ₱24 ($) for 8–10 stations and ₱28 ($) for 11 stations or the entire line.
 Children below 1.02 m (the height of a fare gate) may ride for free.

 Fares are free of charge every March 8 (International Women's Day; free rides exclusive for women), June 12 (Independence Day), and December 30 (Rizal Day) on limited time slots.

 The line, along with the LRT Line 2 and Philippine National Railways lines also offered free rides to students starting July 1, 2019, but students must register to avail a student pass.
 However, the free rides for students stopped in 2020 due to the COVID-19 pandemic as distance learning was implemented as a mode of learning during the pandemic.
-With the shift towards the return of physical face-to-face classes, a plan to return the free rides to students by August 2022 was announced; however, free rides for students will only be limited to the LRT Line 2 due to more losses that the government will incur as a consequence of the free rides.
-Instead, the line will offer a 20% fare discount for students that wish to avail.
+With the shift towards the return of physical face-to-face classes, a plan to return the free rides to students by August 2022 was announced; however, free rides for students were only limited to the LRT Line 2 due to more losses that the government will incur as a consequence of the free rides (Line 2 itself later stopped the free rides after three months due to similar reasons).

+As mandated by law, senior citizens and persons with disabilities are entitled to a twenty-percent discount.
+Since June 20, 2025, students get a higher fare discount of fifty percent, followed by senior citizens and PWDs on July 16, and are valid until 2028.
+The Trade Union Congress of the Philippines, meanwhile, called on the government to implement the same discount for workers whose salaries are under the minimum wage.